vavanv/graphql.webapi/README.md

 2. Click on "Customers" in the navigation
 3. View customer list and details
 4. Click "Create New Customer" to add new customers
+5. Click the edit button (pencil icon) to modify existing customers

 ### **Using curl**